osmosis-labs/osmosis/x/authenticator/README.md

  * The Call Track() on all messages step is executed, notifying the authenticators involved.
  * If all track calls finish successfully, the changes are written to the data store.

 The process then executes all the authenticated messages.
+If the transaction fails at this point, the execution changes are discarded.
+Please note that the authenticator changes (committed in track) are not reverted!

-After execution (in the post handler):
+If the execution is successful, we continue in the post handler:

  * For each message, an account and authenticator are selected again.
  * The ConfirmExecution() function is called on the selected authenticator, allowing it to enforce post-execution rules.